-Pharmacologyonline 3: 109-113 (2009) Newsletter Zuraini et al.
+Pharmacologyonline 1: 233-237 (2010) Newsletter Zuraini et al.

-This information's encouraged us to further investigate other tropical fern found in Malaysia for antimicrobial activity.
 Stenochlaena palustris (Burm.)
 Bedd.
 (Pteridaceae) is a fern trailing over the ground or scrambling high up trees.
 It is endemic to a large part of tropical areas from southern and northern India through Malaysia to Polynesia and Australia (3).
 The tender leaves of S. palustris are used as a contraceptive by the local people in the central district province of Papua New Guinea (PNG) and in the Nicobar Islands (4, 5).
 A search for alkaloid-containing plants in New Guinea found the leaves of S. palustris to be alkaloid-negative (6).
 No other chemical studies on this species have been reported.
 Therefore, the current study was conducted to study the antimicrobial activity of methanolic extract of S. palustris against bacterial and fungal strains.